-Prior to the recent amendments to its rules, the district had chosen to expand the statutory exemptions by not requiring a permit for the drilling or completion of any well not capable of producing more than 36,000 gallon per day, regardless of type of use.
-Rule 7.1(c) now states "The district asserts no jurisdiction over or otherwise regulates wells exempt by Texas Water Code §36.117, as may be amended, being generally wells drilled for domestic use and the production of oil, gas, or other minerals."
-Thus the district has chosen to implement the exemptions in the same manner as the statute.
-This is an example of how a district's exemptions can change, and how water users in every district must pay close attention.
-Last year in this district a well producing 35,000 gallons per day was exempt.
-This year it is not.
-The owner may have to rework the well to reduce its capabilities if the owner wants to maintain an exemption.
+Prior to amendments to its rules, the district had chosen to expand the statutory exemptions by not requiring a permit for the drilling or completion of any well not capable of producing more than 36,000 gallon per day, regardless of type of use.
+Rule 4.1(c) now follows Texas Water Code §36.117, generally wells drilled for domestic use and the production of oil, gas, or other minerals.
+The exception is that there is no minimum number of acres, so even a less than 10 acre tract is eligible for exempt well authorization.